l33tn00b/proxmox/README.md

 # What
 Proxmox VE Homelab server.
 Mostly for virtualizing a GPU (Tesla P4) to run speech to text (whispernet (willow)).
 Is picovoice available locally?
+This is interesting, too: https://github.com/duhow/xiaoai-patch

 Maybe we'll run some other stuff on top (HomeAssistant?).
 Totally overblown.
 Let's do it anyway.